robcarver17/pysystemtrade/docs/userguide.md

 - `portfolio`: works out the p&l for the whole system
 - `pandl_for_instrument`: the contribution of a particular instrument to the p&l
 - `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument
-- 'pandl_for_subsystem': work out how an instrument has done in isolation
+- `pandl_for_subsystem`: work out how an instrument has done in isolation

 These classes share some useful arguments (all boolean):